emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/10-raster-plot.md

 quickly change the palette across all plots by modifying the `my_col` object, rather than each individual plot.

-We can label the x- and y-axes of our plot too using `xlab` and `ylab`.
+We can label the x- and y-axes of our plot too using the `labs()` function.
 We can also give the legend a more meaningful title by passing a value to the `name` argument of the `scale_fill_manual()` function.